Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 ### Stunned

 While a character is Stunned, attacks against them have +2 advantage.
-A character that is Stunned cannot take a Main Action.
+A character that is Stunned cannot take a Main Action or movement.

 ### Bloodied